-I refuse to assist any more guys in any delusion that I may be the one that got away, or that I’d spent years at a window, Jane Eyre style before wandering the moors to find them.
+I refuse to assist any more guys in any delusion that I may be the one that got away, or that I’d spent years at a window, Jane Eyre style, before wandering the moors to find them.
 I am not that girl.
 The only time I patiently wait by the window is when I have an ASOS delivery coming.
-This tends to be the standard response when you don’t talk to someone for 3 years after messing them around for months.

-Case in point: The Colombian.
-He didn’t want to date me then disappeared online before he ghosted my texts.
-Yet years later, in his mind all it took was a simple ‘Hey’ to get us back on track.
-Here’s some free advice: if you plan to resurrect a relationship via text get a thesaurus.
-Only Jesus can get away with a casual ‘Hey’. and even that was only after three days.
-I hadn’t seen this guy in 2 years.
+Why am I ranting about this?
+The Colombian.
+A fuckboi who didn’t want to date me then ghosted me before disappearing completely.
+Until one afternoon when I got that ‘Hey’.
+Here’s some free advice: if you plan to resurrect a relationship via text, get a thesaurus.
+Only Jesus can get away with a casual ‘Hey’ and that was after just three days.
+I hadn’t heard from this guy in 2 years.

 What followed was more monosyllabic inane small talk and thinly veiled enquiries about my relationship status which culminated in him asking me to fly out to see him in Colombia.
 The only response I could think of that fit was LOL.
 He did not take this well.He ranted on about how I obviously didn’t care and to forget he’d said anything.

 Guess what?
 I didn’t care.
 He had texted me while I was happily eating Jaffa cakes in a dick free zone.
 His irritating wounded act ruined a perfectly lovely afternoon.